MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-topo-scenarios.md

 Hardware configuration:

 -   8\-core 2.66 GHz CPU
--   16 GB RAM \(5 GB for each virtual computer and 1 GB for the host computer\)
+-   16-GB RAM \(5 GB for each virtual computer and 1 GB for the host computer\)
 -   100 GB of available disk space

 This configuration was tested with the following load.